 Topsoil is the outermost part of the soil where plants get their nutrients.
-If you have little or no topsoil your plant’s chances of growing up healthy are greatly reduced.
+If you have little or no topsoil, your plant’s chances of growing up healthy are significantly reduced.

 This generally means that you would need to go out and buy topsoil.
 Here is where you have to determine how much soil you need to buy.

 To help you with this, you must know how much topsoil weighs.
 Once you’ve mastered this, you can easily do the math and get enough topsoil for your garden.

 Here are a few factors that determine how much topsoil weighs.